ebert1998/ownrom.github.io/README.md

 $ git add .
 ```

-Then commit the files that you've staged in your local repository
+Then commit the files that you've staged in your local repository (Where commit text could be anything you want)
 ```sh
 $ git commit -m 'commit text'
 ```